bondjimbond/islandora_creative_commons/README.md

 Solr field for Creative Commons license URI: Defaults to `dc.rights`.
 Multivalued field recommended if working with other accessCondition fields.

+## Metadata

+You can choose any element for your CreativeCommons URI, so long as it creates a Solr field.
+The default is dc.rights.

+The value of the field must be a URI to the CreativeCommons license.
+Example from a MODS datastream:

+`<accessCondition type="use and reproduction" displayLabel="Creative Commons license">http://creativecommons.org/licenses/by-nc/4.0/</accessCondition>`

 ## Troubleshooting/Issues

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.